You Work For Money and Prestige, What About the Things You Love to Do?

 We think it’s the right thing because we need money to pay the bills, to travel and have fun, and to buy everything we want to stay cool or maybe impress our friends.

-There’s a huge difference between making money while still doing the things we love to do and making money without having the time to do our passions.
+There’s a huge difference between making money while still doing the things we love and making money without having the time for our passions.

 Let me give you an example: I work every day for 7 to 8 hours.
 Sometimes I work more due to rush deadlines.
 But that’s it.
-The rest of my time are spent for the things that matter to me, including things I’ve been creating — music and blog.
+The rest of my time is spent on the things that matter to me, including things I’ve been creating — music and this blog.
 These things don’t generate money, and that’s the point.
 That means I’m doing something meaningful, something I feel connected with.

 My point is to create a boundary between doing something for your own (business, product, art) and doing something for others’ dreams.